asecondwill/tractor-rails/README.md

   end
 ````

-TODO: move pages and the polymorphic content tools into tractor-content gem
+TODO: move pages and the polymorphic content tools into houston_cms-content gem
-TODO: move the templating for scafolding generators into this gem (tractor)
+TODO: move the templating for scafolding generators into this gem (houston_cms)
 TODO:  improve template & generators
-TODO: add templating documentation- how do you add a set of controllers, views, model to tractors admin.
+TODO: add templating documentation- how do you add a set of controllers, views, model to houston_cms admin.

 TODO: Replace `UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG` with your gem name right after releasing it to RubyGems.org.
 Please do not do it earlier due to security reasons.
 Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.